tektoncd/pipeline/Concepts.md

 1. Outputs the task will produce.
 1. Sequence of steps to execute.

    Each step defines an container image.
 This image is of type [Builder Image](https://github.com/knative/docs/blob/master/build/builder-contract.md).
-A Builder Image is an image whose entrypoint is a tool that performs some action and exits with a zero status on success.
-These entrypoints are often command-line tools, for example, git, docker, mvn, and so on.
+A Builder Image is an image whose `command` performs some action and exits with a zero status on success.

+   NOTE: Currently to get the logs out of a Builder Image, entrypoint overrides are used.
+This means that each step in `steps:` must have a container with a `command:` specified.

 Here is an example simple Task definition which echoes "hello world".
 The `hello-world` task does not define any inputs or outputs.